appveyor/website/src/docs/deployment/agent.md

 ## Running PowerShell scripts on target server during deployment

-`before-deploy.ps1` PowerShell script in the root of application folder will be called **before** every succssful deployment.
+`before-deploy.ps1` PowerShell script in the root of application folder will be called **before** every deployment.
-`deploy.ps1` PowerShell script in the root of application folder will be called **after** every succssful deployment.
+`deploy.ps1` PowerShell script in the root of application folder will be called **after** every successful deployment.

 During scripts execution the following environment variables are available: